1. Home

 • A photon moves with velocity of light.

-• Momentum of a photon with frequency ʋ is P=\frac{hv}{c}
+• Momentum of a photon with frequency ʋ is $P=\frac{hv}{c}$

 Electron: